Module 8, Part 1: Programming Interfaces and Encapsulation#

 You are helping in the development of a video game where the player faces some monsters.
 Each monster has a name and a maximum of 100 health points; the player can either hit or burn a monster, and the monster can heal and recover health points.

-Your task is to edit the file Monster.java
+Your task is to edit the file Monster.java and define a class named Monster.

 The requirements are the following.